 Body fat reduction

-Body fat reduction hormone produced in abundance while fasting is human growth hormone.
-(HGH) Human growth hormone increases as much as 5 times during intermittent fasting.
+Body fat reduction hormone produced in abundance while fasting is the human growth hormone.
+(HGH) The human growth hormone increases as much as 5 times during intermittent fasting.
 The higher your levels of HGH the easier it is to burn fat and maintain lean muscle mass.

 Intermittent fasting will result in a considerable effect on fat loss.
 Not only is this due to higher levels of human growth hormone, but also because of the decrease in insulin (insulin regulates your blood sugars) and the corresponding increase in norepinephrine – the main neurotransmitter produced by the sympathetic nervous system.
 This cocktail of hormones initiates the breakdown of stored body fat and uses it as an energy source.